quruma/Friday-Voice-Assistant/README.md

 # Instalation

 ## Step 1
-You should get an API key from [https://openweathermap.org/](https://openweathermap.org/) (It is free, you just need to sign up 😺)
+You should get an API key from [https://openweathermap.org/](https://openweathermap.org/) (It is free, you just need to sign up 😺).
 It will allow Friday to get weather forecasts.

 ## Step 2
 Clone repository to your directory:
 ```
+cd <YOUR_DIRECTORY>
 git clone https://github.com/sbatman61/Friday-Voice-Assistant.git
 ```
+## Step 3
+Run file prepare_directories.py to create all the needed files and folders

+## Step 4
+Open __Friday-Voice-Assistant/settings/OpenWeatherMapApiKey.txt__ and write in the first line your API key and your region/city (Asia/Baku) in the second line.